aravindk2604/turtlebot3_blockly_wiki/docs/source/softwareSetup.rst

 Software Setup
 ==============

+To use a TurtleBot3 with Blockly some software packages must be installed.
-This section on software setup is intended for advanced users who would like to create custom blocks to either add new funtionalities or modify the existing ones.
+This section on software setup is also necessary for those who would like to create custom blocks to either add new funtionalities or modify the existing ones.

 The following steps were adapted from the instructions provided by `Erle Robotics <http://erlerobotics.com/blog/>`_.